emscripten-core/emscripten/docs/process.md

 1. Pick a version for a release and make sure it meets the requirements above.
    Let this version SHA be <non-LTO-sha>.
-1. If we want to do a LTO release as well, create a PR that copies [DEPS][DEPS] to [DEPS.tagged-release][DEPS.tagged-release] in [emscripten-releases][releases_repo] repo.
-Let this LTO version SHA be
+1. If we want to do an LTO release as well, create a CL that copies [DEPS][DEPS] from <non-lto-sha>
+   to [DEPS.tagged-release][DEPS.tagged-release] in
+   [emscripten-releases][releases_repo] repo.
+When this CL is committed, let the resulting SHA be
    <LTO-sha>.
 An example of this PR can be
    https://chromium-review.googlesource.com/c/emscripten-releases/+/3781978.
 1. Run [`./scripts/create_release.py`][create_release] in the emsdk repository.